 ALEXANDER ARCHIPENKO (1887-1964)

-Archipenko was born in Kiev, Russia, where he studied art before moving to Paris in 1909.
+Archipenko was born in Kiev, Russian Empire (now Ukraine), where he studied art before moving to Paris in 1909.
 Part of the cubist movement, his work is exhibited in many major museums.

 COUNTEE CULLEN (1903-1946)